aweerts/Wflow.jl/docs/src/intro/publications.md

 Azadeh Karami Fard, 2015.
 Modeling runoff of an Ethiopian catchment with WFLOW, MSc.
 Thesis, Vrije Universiteit, Amsterdam.

+Beusen, B., 2021.
+The effect of rooting depth on discharge and evapotranspiration in (semi-)arid areas, MSc Thesis, HWM, Wageningen University.

+Beusen, B., 2021.
+Plastic transport and the eect of climate change in the Rhine, Internship report Deltares.

+Hagen, J. 2020.
+Developing Data-Driven, Hydrological and Hybrid Models to Generate Flood Forecasts for Forecast-Based Financing, MSc thesis IHE UNESCO, Delft.

 López López, P., 2018.
 Application of Global Hydrological Datasets for River Basin Modelling Utrecht University, Utrecht, the Netherlands, pp. 1-214, Doctoral dissertation.
 <http://dspace.library.uu.nl/handle/1874/364148>.

+Keppler, R., 2021.
+Data assimilation of stream ow into a distributed hydrological model using ConvLSTM, MSc thesis, Wageningen University.

 Maat, W.H., 2015.
 Simulating discharges and forecasting floods using a conceptual rainfall-runoff model for the Bolivian Mamoré basin, MSc.
 Thesis, University of Twente, Enschede. <https://essay.utwente.nl/67046/>.

+Oostveen, N., 2020.
+Hydrological modelling of the Meuse catchment at various resolutions using wflow_sbm in combination with pedo transfer functions, Internship report Deltares.

 van Osnabrugge, B., 2020.
 Interpolate, simulate, assimilate: operational aspects of improving hydrological forecasts in the Rhine basin.
 Wageningen University.